President and Executive Director, EALgreen

 Amy leads the firm’s community initiatives in Chicago, Milwaukee, Peoria and Des Moines.
 In this role, Amy works to build PwC’s community brand in the marketplace by managing the firm’s charitable contributions, board placement of partners and staff, event sponsorships, holiday giving, volunteerism, and local corporate responsibility efforts.
 Prior to this role, Amy served as Community Investment Manager at United Way or Greater St. Louis and as Fundraising Manager at United Way of Metropolitan Chicago.
 Amy earned her bachelor of social work from Arizona State University and master of social work, with a concentration in nonprofit management, from Washington University of St. Louis.
 Amy is a native of Grand Haven, Michigan and resides with her husband in Frankfort, Illinois.

-Major Gifts Officer, YWCA Metropolitan Chicago
+Director, Inspired Giving, YWCA Metropolitan Chicago

 Senior Public Affairs Specialist, Health Care Service Corporation